ashikjs/Admin_Panel/README.md

 # Admin_Panel
-This is a admin Panel.
+This is a Bootstrap Admin Panel.